Optimizing Vue Apps: Lazy Loading and Code Splitting

 }

-export default category
+export default category// product.js

-import gallery from ('./productGallery.js')
+import gallery from ('./productGallery.js')const product = {

 init () { ... }